dianping/cat.net/README.md

-CatClient.Net
+Cat.Net
 =============

-Cat is a Distributed Log System written in JAVA, here is it's .Net client.
+Cat is a Distributed Log System written in JAVA, here it's the .Net client.